-Maybe it’s that you always seem to be sitting on the floor and playing with your kids.
+Maybe it’s that you always seem to be sitting on the floor playing with your kids.

 Maybe it’s the fact that you get ready everyday (hair, makeup, and actual clothes, not your pajamas or what you wore yesterday).

 It might be how organized your house is.
-It might be that you’re great with routines and systems so you’re every day life runs pretty smoothly.
+It might be that you’re great with routines and systems so your everyday life runs pretty smoothly.
 It might be that you’re always ready and willing to step in and serve someone in need.
 It might be that you always have a smile on your face and stay positive amidst trials.